Rally by Mahomes, Chiefs fuels comeback for sportsbooks - WHIZ News

 The public won on the props at different books that paid off on the Eagles’ successful 2-point conversion and the Chiefs’ defensive score.
 Esposito said, however, enough of the props bets went Red Rock’s way to make his casino a “small winner” in that area.

-Kornegay and Scott said their lines remained at 1 1/2 because there wasn’t a surge on Chiefs betting to move the line.
-Circa Sports in Las Vegas closed at Philadelphia at minus-1 after it did attract some notable Kansas City action, according to Circa sports marketing manager Aaron Oster.
+Kornegay and Scott said their lines remained at 1 1/2 because there wasn’t a surge on Chiefs betting to move the line at their sportsbooks.
+That wasn’t the case at Circa Sports in Las Vegas.
+It closed at Philadelphia at minus-1, according to Circa sports marketing manager Aaron Oster.

 The sportsbooks, however, couldn’t make the total high enough, and it was clear early this game had the makings of an offensive slugfest.